 The University of California, Irvine is recognized as one of the world’s premier institutions of higher learning and research.
-UCI’s name, trademarks, logos, and symbols (trademarks) have come to be identified with its reputation, traditions, and values.
+UC Irvine’s name, trademarks, logos, and symbols (trademarks) have come to be identified with its reputation, traditions, and values.

-The Office of Trademark and Licensing works to protect UCI trademarks and enhance UCI’s image by actively monitoring use of trademarks, enforcing university and campus trademark policies, and ensuring that UCI receives appropriate value for use of its name and trademarks by others.
+The Office of Trademarks and Licensing works to protect UC Irvine trademarks and enhance UC Irvine’s image by actively monitoring use of trademarks, enforcing university and campus trademark policies, and ensuring that UC Irvine receives appropriate value for use of its name and trademarks by others.

-Who needs a license to use UCI trademarks?
+Who needs a license to use UC Irvine trademarks?

-A vendor producing goods that bear UCI trademarks must be licensed.
-By licensing vendors, UCI regulates the quality, consistency, and appropriateness of use of its trademarks on goods.
+A vendor producing goods that bear UC Irvine trademarks must be licensed.
+By licensing vendors, UC Irvine regulates the quality, consistency, and appropriateness of use of its trademarks on goods.
 Licensing also ensures that vendors comply with environmental, health, and safety laws, and adhere to fair, humane labor standards, including paying workers a living wage.

-Can UCI trademarks be used on websites and in advertisements?
+Can UC Irvine trademarks be used on websites and in advertisements?

-Strategic Communications oversees the internal use of the UCI name and trademarks in print and electronic publications for conformance with campus policies and UCI Graphics Standards.
-All other requests to use the UCI name and trademarks in print or electronic publications must receive prior approval from Strategic Communications.
+Strategic Communications oversees the internal use of the UC Irvine name and trademarks in print and electronic publications for conformance with campus policies and UC Irvine Graphics Standards.
+All other requests to use the UC Irvine name and trademarks in print or electronic publications must receive prior approval from Strategic Communications.